Conduit Avenue: Route

 West of Cross Bay Boulevard, Conduit Boulevard has a wide, grassy median strip and runs adjacent to a number of parks with playgrounds.
 Conduit Boulevard serves as the boundary between the Brooklyn neighborhoods of Cypress Hills and City Line, and the Queens neighborhoods of Ozone Park and Lindenwood.
 Between the Shore Parkway and the Laurelton Parkway, Conduit Avenue serves as the service road for Southern Parkway.
-East of Brookville Boulevard, South Conduit Avenue parallels the Montauk Branch of the Long Island Rail Road (LIRR) and continues as Sunrise Highway in Valley Stream.
-At 225th Street, North Conduit Avenue diverges to the north to Hook Creek Boulevard, while the Sunrise Highway merges into the avenue to the south.
+East of Brookville Boulevard, Conduit Avenue parallels the Montauk Branch of the Long Island Rail Road (LIRR).
+North Conduit Avenue ends at a junction with Hook Creek Boulevard, but South Conduit Avenue continues as Sunrise Highway in Valley Stream.
+Sunrise Highway westbound merges onto North Conduit Avenue just east of 225th Street.

 Conduit Avenue is designated as New York State Route 27 between Linden Boulevard and the Nassau County border and accommodates car, bus and truck traffic.
 Westbound vehicles use the roadway named North Conduit Avenue; eastbound vehicles use South Conduit Avenue.
 At various times the road has been used as a drag strip, particularly in Rosedale.

 The western segment of the highway, between Atlantic Avenue and Cross Bay Boulevard, was originally slated to be the eastern part of a planned, but never built, Bushwick Expressway.
 That highway was proposed to run from the Williamsburg Bridge through Williamsburg, Bushwick and East New York before feeding into the Belt Parkway.